-Given that nowadays people are used to quickly getting the information they need and expect the web page to load within 2 seconds or even less, they can get annoyed and stop using your product just because of the long loading time.
+Given that nowadays people are used to quickly obtain the information they need and expect the web page to load within 2 seconds or even less, they can get annoyed and stop using your product just because of the long loading time.

 For our client, we developed a social platform.
 The challenge was to deliver a quality and stable product able to handle peak loads.

 The client’s company outgrew the capabilities of its existing system, which was initially used to jump-start their business.
-In general, the system worked well, except for a few hours a day when large increases in demand and spike in traffic were expected.
+In general, the system worked well, except for a few hours a day when large increases in demand and spikes in traffic were expected.

 In addition, during the traffic peaks, the interface loading time was about 15 seconds, which is just inexcusable with regard to user experience.